 Option: if you prefer to walk all the way to Rome without any transfers, you can stay in Sutri in a B&B without dinner included (7hrs, distance 27km).
 On Day 7, you'll start walking from Sutri amphitheatre.

 Please let us know your preference at the time of booking.

 Walk today almost entirely through fields, woods, lakes and past waterfalls.
 The area around Campagnano is predominantly agricultural and encompasses the town of Monterosi and the nearby lake with lotus flowers.
 This is the largest lake of Bracciano and Veio Natural Park, a protected nature reserve.
 Dinner and overnight in hotel in Campagnano.

 Today's walk takes you through the lovely village of Formello and the Veio Natural Park to the north of Rome.
-Homeland of the Etruscan civilization, the park is made of tufa hills and a well-preserved riverside environment.
-Overnight near Rome.
+Homeland of the Etruscan civilization, the park is made up of tufa hills and a well-preserved riverside environment.
+Overnight in La Storta, near Rome.

 Note: there is an option to shorten today's walk at the 18.4km mark - transfer needs to be prebooked and is payable locally.
 (For 1-3 people the cost is 55€ and for 4-6 people the cost is 66€).